luunc/overscroll_pop/README.md

       }
     }
 ```

+If your `Scaffold` does not contain any ScrollView and want to achieve drag to pop effect, wrap your `Scaffold` or top widget by `DragToPop` instead.

 3) Configure scroll direction and add extra drag to pop:
     - By default, the effect only apply for overscroll at the start of `ScrollView` (top edge of vertical scroll, left edge of horizontal scroll)